 “What do you want me to do, huh?
 He’s going to tear down this house until he finds us anyway.
 We owe Grace and Beatrice.
 If they hadn’t offered us shelter, then they wouldn’t be in this mess in the first place.”

 “If I have to… I can help you fight.”
 Grace offered, floating forward, “It is my house, after all.”

 “No. Holy magic can hurt ghosts, can’t it?
-I can tell you’re not a warrior, and I’m not going to let you die defending some dumb bastard who put you into danger in the first place.”
+I can tell you’re not a warrior, and I’m not going to let you die defending some dumb bastard who put you in danger in the first place.”

 “I won’t let you… not by yourself!” protested Kiera.
-She tried sitting up, but was quickly pushed into bed by Grace, Beatrice joining in and hopping onto the griffon’s stomach.
+She tried sitting up but was quickly pushed into bed by Grace, Beatrice joining in and hopping onto the griffon’s stomach.

 “Don’t worry.
 I’m not planning on dying just yet.”

-Aaron stomped down the right stairway, hearing the carnage unfolding in the left side of the mansion cease.
+Aaron stomped down the right stairway, hearing the carnage unfolding on the left side of the mansion cease.
 With a low chuckle, Gregorio emerged from the hallway.
 As the priest strode forward with a controlled fury, Aaron nearly broke the steps with each stomp as he descended the stairs.

 Either way, each man was bound to meet the other in the middle of the foyer.

 “So, you’ve shown your face…” laughed Gregorio.